-- “The Approaching Light” – This one’s not really like the others, written as a non-canon crossover between several different franchises.
+- “The Approaching Light” – This one’s safe-for-work and not really like the others, written as a non-canon crossover between several different franchises.
 Young Emilena appears, but the time-travel plot causes her to grow up in 20th-century Spain without ever undergoing the Accelerated Growth procedure.

 Emilena has appeared in two non-canon video games.
 (She can also appear in yours, she’s part of the sprite pack I released into the public domain!)

 - Electra City – As one of the four playable fighters in a 1v1 pixel brawler.

 - Echo of the Undead – A little in-browser game where she fights a horde of zombies until she dies.
 Hence the title, geddit?